David N. Bresch

 For his scientific achievements, Norbert Thom has received three honorary doctorates and an honorary professorhip.

 He studied history and English and German literature at the University of Zurich.
 After his doctorate, he changed to a staff position at ETH.
-He is involved with the Foundation as the Managing Director as of July 2017.
+He is involved with the Foundation as the General Secretary as of July 2017.

 Thomas Eichenberger, born 1959, received his university degree in history and English and German literature in 1986 from the University of Zurich.
 Subsequently, he was a Ph.D. student and teaching assistant at the University of Zurich’s Department of History and graduated in 1988 with a thesis in medieval history.